 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?

-Political uncertainty in Turkey during 2015 and the surrounding Middle East geopolitical situation led to a difficult year for the local M&A market.
+Political uncertainty in Turkey during 2015 and 2016 and the surrounding Middle East geopolitical situation led to a difficult year for the local M&A market.
 Overshadowed by these difficulties, the Turkish M&A market was somewhat stagnant during 2015.
-The heavy political agenda also directly affected the market, as the number of privatisation deals (which usually constitute the majority of Turkey’s M&A deal volumes) dropped to one of the lowest levels in the last decade in terms of deal numbers and deal volumes.
-Nevertheless, elections in November 2015 created a more stable political environment, which is expected to lead to an economic recovery and increased M&A deal volumes in 2016.
+The heavy political agenda also directly affected the market, as the number of privatisation deals (which usually constitute the majority of Turkey’s M&A deal volumes) dropped to one of the lowest levels in the last decade in terms of deal numbers and deal volumes in 2015.
+Privatisations are still planned for 2016, but the deal volumes have not been in an upward trend and the economic recovery is expected to occur in 2017.

 Are any sectors experiencing significant M&A activity?